Zacharygagnier/RFIDcoin/readme.md

 there are multiple files:
 - rfid.py is the main script which can be started in the background by launcher.sh
 - cardCreator.py is a small command line program to add new cards with specific accesses and credits if you want to add more information than using the debug card with rfid.py
+- testInputDevice.py is a small script to run seperately and determine the /dev/hidraw which is where the rfid reader is
 - testOutputDevice.py is a small script to run seperately to determine the /dev/input/event device and determine which button is availible to use
 - addCreditSchedule.py is a script that can be scheduled to run once every so often, this will reset credits to their maximum once depleted whenever it is run